 Drowning in Data, But this is often Just the Tip of the Iceberg

 Until recently, space was controlled by governments using large and expensive charming satellites.
 But now the satellite industry has significantly lower barriers to entry with the onset of the smallsat revolution which is driving an explosion of latest data with higher resolution and revisit.
 Additionally, growing drone fleets, Internet of Things (IoT) and new sensors are collecting ever more data of the world that it's become humanly impossible to manage, including analysis.
 With on the brink of 1,500 new earth observation (EO) small satellites expected to be launched within the coming years, the explosion of knowledge we are currently experiencing is simply the start.
 This is often added to the 400 plus small sats already launched by startups like Planet and Spire over the last five years.

 New Sensors are forcing Even More Data and New Applications

-New sensors such as Synthetic Aperture Radar (SAR), Hyperspectral, Infrared, Automated Identification System (AIS), and Radio Frequency (RF) Sensing are delivering new data sets to complement traditional optical imagery, enabling new commercial applications through advanced analytics.
-SAR, unlike optical, can capture imagery in all weather conditions, at night and through clouds.
-SAR startups include ICEYE, Capella, and Umbra Lab etc. Hyperspectral imaging can be used to find objects and identify materials with applications in oil and gas, mining, and agriculture.
-Startups building hyperspectral constellations are Satellogic, NorthStar Earth & Space and HyperSat.
-Infrared (IR) or thermal imaging is complementary to other sensors; SatelliteVU, ConstelIR and Koolock are building IR constellations for weather forecasting, environmental monitoring, and defense applications.
+New sensors like Synthetic Aperture Radar (SAR), Hyperspectral, Infrared, Automated Identification System and frequency (RF) Sensing are delivering new data sets to enrich traditional optical imagery, enabling new commercial applications through advanced analytics.
+SAR, unlike optical, can capture imagery altogether weather, in the dark and thru clouds.
+SAR startups include ICEYE, Capella, and Umbra Lab, etc. Hyperspectral imaging is often wont to find objects and identify materials with applications in oil and gas, mining, and agriculture.
+Startups building appearance constellations are Satellogic, NorthStar Earth & Space and HyperSat.
+Infrared or thermal imaging is complementary to other sensors; SatelliteVU, ConstelIR, and Koolock are building IR constellations for meteorology, environmental monitoring, and defense applications.